 Your furnace is a key part of your home.
-Without one, you wouldn’t be able to stay warm during the winter.
+Without one, you wouldn’t be able to keep warm during the winter.
 Yet furnaces can have some issues that are more common than others.

-Let’s go over these problems and discuss what they might cost to fix so you know before you call an HVAC technician.
-Some of the most common furnace repair problems involve:
+Let’s go over these problems and discuss what they might cost to correct so you know before you call an HVAC technician.
+Some of the most common furnace repair problems include:

 • Furnace won’t turn on